Exploring the Origin of CP Violation in the Standard Model: The pattern of

 which are their present values.
-Even if these six parameters are fixed or constants, the quark masses will vary with the other four $\bf x$, $\bf y$, $\bf x'$ and $\bf y'$ parameters.
-It describes the $running$ of quark masses in another way with very interesting theoretical descriptions. \\
+Even if these six parameters are fixed or constants, the quark masses vary with the other four $\bf x$, $\bf y$, $\bf x'$, and $\bf y'$ parameters.
+This describes the $running$ of quark masses in another way with very interesting theoretical descriptions. \\

-In this section a very general CKM pattern is given analytically.
+In this section, a very general CKM pattern is given analytically.
 It's still not the ultimate solution since there is still one assumption employed.
-From our experiences obtained in previous investigations, from $S_3$ symmetry \cite{Lin1988} to $S_2$ symmetry \cite{Lin2020} to "No symmetry" \cite{Lin2019}, the ${\bf M^2}$ pattern given in Eq.(17) is obviously oversimplified.
-That's why there is a quadruple equality in the $V_{CKM}$ derived.
-We expect a directly diagonalization of Eq.(4) may solve this problem completely.
-However, unfortunately, such an ultimate solution looks still unattainable for now.
-We need more efforts on this subject. \\
+From our experiences obtained in previous investigations, from $S_3$ symmetry \cite{Lin1988} to $S_2$ symmetry \cite{Lin2020} to "no symmetry" \cite{Lin2019}, the ${\bf M^2}$ pattern given in Eq.(17) is still oversimplified.
+That is why there is a quadruple equality in the derived $V_{CKM}$.
+We expect that directly diagonalization of Eq.(4) may solve this problem completely.
+Unfortunately, such an ultimate solution looks still unattainable for now.
+We still need more efforts on this subject. \\